BadilloJerahmeel/PineappleVision/replit.md

 ## Overview

 PineappleVision is a comprehensive web application designed to revolutionize pineapple farming through AI-powered disease detection and propagation method analysis.
-The system helps farmers in Calbazon, Laguna make informed decisions about crop management and disease prevention by providing instant, accurate analysis of pineapple plant health.
+The system helps farmers in Calauan, Laguna make informed decisions about crop management and disease prevention by providing instant, accurate analysis of pineapple plant health.

 ## User Preferences